bad1dea/NXCheats/CRISIS CORE FINAL FANTASY VII  REUNION/README.md

 1. Choose Mission Anywhere
 1. Unlock All Missions
 1. Complete All Missions ★
-1. Have All Consumables
-1. Have All Accessories
-1. Have All Fusion Items
-1. Have All Items
+1. Have All Items (Overwites Inventory)
 1. 60 FPS ★
 1. 30 FPS